ChandraSekharGullipalli/ChandraSekharGullipalli/README.md

 My areas of interest include:
 - Deep learning and computer vision
-- Data analysis and predictive modeling
-- Backend development using .NET and C#
+- Backend development using Python, Java, C++.
 - Cloud technologies and CI/CD practices

 I'm currently enhancing my skills through hands-on projects and contributing to open-source when possible.
 I'm always open to collaboration, learning new technologies, and tackling exciting challenges.